john-ml/numpy-types/README.md

 ## Custom typechecking rules

 The typechecker is written so that users can define custom typechecking rules.
-A `callback` decorator provides some syntactic sugar to make this easier.
+A `typerule` decorator provides some syntactic sugar to make this easier.

 e.g. to extend the type checker with rule
 ```